 The good news is, hard drives are very cheap nowadays.
 You can buy a small, portable, large capacity hard drive for less than $100.
 Just buy two of those and store the second drive somewhere safe, preferably away from where you live.
 If you do not want to pay for storage services, perhaps you could ask your parents or your relatives to store that drive for you.
 If it is too much of a hassle, just get a storage box in your local post office or bank and make it a routine to drop off the updated backups.

-As for the backup process itself, you can do it manually at zero cost, which would require copying and overwriting files each time, or you could pay $20-50 to buy backup software that will backup your photos automatically.
+As for the backup process itself, you can do it manually at zero cost, which would require copying and overwriting files each time, or you could pay $20-50 to buy backup software that will back up your photos automatically.
 There are many different software and hardware solutions out there to accomplish automated file backups.
-Apple offers Time Capsue and there are literally hundreds, if not thousands of backup software suites.
-I personally used to love Acronis software for backups and used it for many years.
-You can backup and restore not only individual files, but also entire volumes / partitions, if needed.
+Apple offers Time Capsule, and there are literally hundreds, if not thousands of backup software suites.
+For backing up my PCs at home, I have used Acronis software successfully for many years, and it works great.
+You can backup and restore not only individual files but also entire volumes and partitions if needed.

 So here is the quick summary: